INTJs and Relationships with Other Personality Types

 INTJs and Defenders (SJ types) in Relationships:

 Defenders usually think very highly of INTJs and admire their hard work and serious, intellectual nature.
 They can often provide a happy balance to an INTJs life with their practical, feet-on-the-ground mentality.
 They both respect each other’s schedules and plans and like to have things organized.
-SJs and INTJs are usually both clean, neat people and so they will often have a happy, comfortable home together.
 SJs are attracted to the INTJs intellectual intensity, depth, and creative and unique way of looking at the world.
 With the feeling SJ types, NTs admire their gentleness and compassion, as well as their warmth and loyalty.
 With thinking SJ types, INTJs will admire their practicality, logic, and effectiveness at getting things done.

 Problems can arise when INTJs get frustrated with the SJs love of convention.
 INTJs are extremely independent and constantly want to evolve and expand their idea of the world.
-SJs like the familiar and the way things have always been done, and will have a hard time understanding what they may see as strange, non-conformist ideas.
+SJs like the familiar and their own specific traditions, and will have a hard time understanding what they may see as strange, non-conformist ideas.
 INTJs also don’t have a strong need for tradition and social niceties; whereas SJ types are often very aware of traditions and social standards.

 INTJs and SJs have different communication styles due to their N/S preferences.
 This is usually the greatest problem for their relationships.
 SJ types are extremely realistic, literal, and down-to-earth.
-In contrast, INTJs are abstract, complex, and analytical and they can both get frustrated with each other’s different ways of thinking.
-SJ types will often want to just get down to reality and stop analyzing theories, and INTJs will see the SJ types as being “boring” and unimaginative.
+In contrast, INTJs are abstract, complex, and visionary and they can both get frustrated with each other’s different ways of thinking.
+SJ types will often want to just get down to reality and focus on what they know through experience.
+In contrast, INTJs may see the SJ types as being “boring” and unimaginative.
 Neither is true for either type, but this can be a serious problem in their relationships.

 Feeling SJ types can feel abandoned or unaffirmed in their relationship with the private, blunt INTJ.
-Feeling SJ types greatly desire affirmation and sensitivity, and may feel confused and insecure if the INTJ doesn’t work to affirm their feelings.
-INTJs may feel overburdened by the feeling SJ types need for what they see as “constant” affirmation.
+Feeling SJ types crave affirmation and sensitivity, and may feel confused and insecure if the INTJ doesn’t work to affirm their feelings or seems too distant.
+INTJs may feel overburdened by the ESFJ or ISFJ’s need for what they see as “constant” affirmation.
+They can also find Feeling-Judging types to be too focused on social expectations and what other people want and not as in touch with what they personally want, need, or feel.
+This can show up in parenting relationship struggles, where the Feeling-Judging type wants to teach the kids a lot of social protocol and tact, whereas the INTJ wants to teach questioning, skepticism, and directness.

 All this said, an INTJ and an SJ type can have a happy and fulfilling relationship.
 The key is to being well-rounded and being understanding of each other’s needs.